andrewmapimagery/Cancer200ApiAndroid/README.md

 ```

 ### Imbedded MapActivity
 The main integration is via MapActivity public class from the Cancer200Api library.
 An example can be seen in the test app.
-This MapViewController class expects that the Cancer200.initApi(mainActivity) has been called prior to its instantiation.
+This MacActivity class expects that the Cancer200.initApi(mainActivity) has been called prior to its instantiation.

 ```kotlin
 class MainActivity : Activity() {